-

 ISBN: 978-1-935125-53-2

-Published by: Robertson Publishing (RP)
+Published by: Robertson Publishing

 The Author:

-Carl Heintz
+Carl Heintze

-Carl Heintze fought in the closing days of WWII.
+Carl fought in the closing days of WWII.
 He served in Belgium and Germany in 1944 and 1945, fought in the opening days of the Battle of the Huertgen Forest, the Battle of the Bulge and crossed the Rhine River on the Remagen Bridge the day after it was captured.
 He was wounded Jan.
-1, 1945 in the Ardennes campaign and was awarded the Purple Heart and the Bronze Star, and served in the occupation before returning to his home in San Jose, California.
+1, 1945 in the Ardennes campaign and was awarded the Purple Heart and the Bronze Star, and served in the occupation before returning to his home in California.

 Teen seeks stories of Latino veterans